Several citizens voice concerns at Mt. Juliet commission meeting

-The main talking point was the agenda item regarding Jackson Hills, a neighborhood where residents said a sidewalk and separate entrance are desperately needed.
+One of the main talking points was the agenda item regarding Jackson Hills, a neighborhood where residents said a separate entrance for construction is desperately needed.

 The proposed ordinance was to rezone an additional 192 acres, currently known as Bradshaw Farm, to serve as a connector to the neighborhood.
 Residents of the neighborhood argued they needed another entrance for the construction, whereas county residents said using Bradshaw Farms wasn’t the answer.